buval/TravezGuard/replit.md

 **Public Pages** (accessible to all users):
 - **Home** (`/`): Welcome page with featured destinations, trip creation, and sign-in
 - **Explore** (`/explore`): Browse and filter all destinations with search functionality
+  - **Destination Details Dialog**: Click any destination to view detailed information
+    - Real-time Points of Interest from Amadeus API (when available)
+    - Real-time Tours & Activities from Amadeus API with ratings, prices, and booking links
+    - Climate and weather information
+    - Visa requirements and travel documents
 - **Borders** (`/borders`): Check visa and entry requirements based on passport nationality
   - 20 passport countries supported (US, UK, Canada, Australia, Germany, France, Italy, Spain, Japan, South Korea, China, India, Brazil, Mexico, Argentina, South Africa, UAE, Singapore, New Zealand, Switzerland)
   - Real-time visa requirement lookup for all destinations